What is the Straight Line Depreciation Method?

 - Now, $ 1000 will be charged to the income statement as a depreciation expense for 8 continuous years.
 Although, all the amount is paid for the machine at the time of purchase, however, the expense is charged over a period of time.

-- Every year $1000 is added to a contra account of balance sheet i.e. Property, plant, and equipment.
-This is called accumulated depreciation.
+- Every year $1000 is added to a contra account of the balance sheet, i.e., Property, plant, and equipment.
+It is called accumulated depreciation.
 This is to reduce any carrying value of the asset.
 Thus, after 1st year the accumulated depreciation will be $ 1000, after 2nd year it will be $ 2000 and so on…till the end of the 8th year, it will be $ 8000.

 - It is the simplest method of depreciating an asset.